ahmetozleraktas/cpp-base-project/readme.md

 # Base C++ Project
 This workspace serves as a base for all my C++ projects development on VSCode.
 It provides a starting point with common installations and settings.
+In this workspace, builds are named based on the base folder of the project, while CMake takes its project name from the same base folder.
+Additionally, Visual Studio Code tasks are configured to work with this specific project structure and naming convention.
+You can name this project whatever you want after cloning it.

 ## Installation